Last Updated: January 07, 2021

 Remember those days when your father used to tell you to listen more?
 Listening is an art, and if you are a good listener, you might just be able to learn a whole lot of new things.
 If you are thinking to master the IELTS, you would need to pass the IELTS Listening course too, and you need to be really good at understanding what people are saying.

 While you might be really good at grammar and know the English language well when it comes to writing it, you may not be that well versed when it comes to understanding an English accent that is not your own.

 And that's where you would need the right amount of preparation, to pass the IELTS listening test.

-A student is required to take the International English Language Testing System or popularly known as a IELTS, before the procurement of the student visa.
-Choosing IELTS, the student will be able to prove the English language skills, Gain worldwide recognition for study, immigration or work and can chose from a range of est dates and locations across the world.
+A student is required to take the International English Language Testing System or popularly known as an IELTS, before the procurement of the student visa.
+Choosing IELTS, the student will be able to prove the English language skills, Gain worldwide recognition for study, immigration or work and can choose from a range of test dates and locations across the world.

 The IELTS Listening test has got four segments and each section bearing ten questions.
 The questions will be in the same sequence as the information in the recording; which means the answer to the first question will be recorded before the second question.

 Types of recording

-The first two sections, section 1 and 2 will deal about "everyday, social situations." in the first section, there will be a conversation between two speakers (may be a conversation dealing with travel arrangements.
-However, in the second section, only one person will speak (which could be about any random social topic). in section 3 and section 4, the listening test will deal with educational and training situations. for example, in section 3, there might be a conversation between two university students in discussion which maybe is guided by a tutor. in the fourth section, however, only one person will speak about the topic of academic subject.
+The first two sections, section one and two will deal with "every day, social situations." in the first section, there will be a conversation between two speakers (maybe a conversation dealing with travel arrangements.
+However, in the second section, only one person will speak (which could be about any random social topic).
+In section 3 and section 4, the listening test will deal with educational and training situations. for example, in section 3, there might be a conversation between two university students in a discussion which maybe is guided by a tutor. in the fourth section, however, only one person will speak about the topic of an academic subject.